Chilled gazpacho is wonderfully refreshing, perfect for those days when it is too hot to cook in the kitchen.

 This gazpacho is a wonderfully refreshing summer soup, based on the classic version from the Andalusian region in Spain.

 Although throughout Spain there are many regional variations of gazpacho, the most popular remains this traditional red gazpacho.

 It is traditionally prepared by blending together fresh seasonal ingredients such as tomatoes, bell peppers and cucumbers which have the best flavour at this time of year.

 This is a simple and quick blended soup which comes together in a few minutes, although it is best prepared several hours in advance as the flavours develop over time.

-- Tomatoes – they make the base of the soup and any type of sweet juicy tomatoes will do.
+- Tomatoes – they make the base of the soup, any fresh sweet juicy tomatoes will do.

-- Peppers – you can use red or a mix of green and red bell peppers.
+- Peppers – use red or a mix of green and red bell peppers.

-- Cucumber – use either an English cucumber or baby cucumbers as they have the smallest seeds.
+- Cucumber – either an English cucumber or baby cucumbers as they have the smallest seeds.

-- Garlic – either 1 large or 2 small cloves
+- Garlic – 1 large or 2 small cloves

 - Olive oil – select a good quality olive oil

-- Vinegar – use a good sherry vinegar, but if you don’t have any, wine vinegar will do.
+- Vinegar – use a good sherry vinegar, if you don’t have any, a wine vinegar will do.

 - Salt & pepper – adjust according to taste